shihuade/Conformance-Test-Openh264/README.md

 ----------

--   step 1. configure your test case if you do not use default test case. for how to generate your personal test case, please refer to section "how to configure test case"
+-   step 1. configure your test case if you do not use default test case.
--   step 2. run shell script file: ./run_Main.sh ./CaseConfigure/case.csf,ignore the warning info during the test. test time  depends on how many cases you are running and how many test sequences you used in the test
+-
+       eg.
+        1. ./run_UpdateCodec.sh  $YourOpenh264Dir
+        2. change your test configure by editing file CaseConfigure/case.cfg
+        3. ./run_Main.sh CaseConfigure/case.cfg
--   step 3. go to folder ./FinalResult t for the final test result.
+        4. wait for the final test result.
-          SHA1 table files are under folder ./SHA1Table eg.
+        5. you can check you test result in ./AllTestData/XXX.yuv/result/XXX.Testlog or XXX_AllCasesOutput.csv file during your test, those files will update case by case.

+        eg.

         eg.